-I started baking when I was a tiny little ginger kid, sitting on the bench with my Mum.
-(She wasn’t on the bench, it was a very small kitchen, only room for one small butt on the bench).
+I started baking when I was a tiny little red-headed kid, sitting on the bench with my Mum.
+(She wasn’t on the bench, it was a very small kitchen back then, only room for one small butt on the bench).
 I insisted on making up my own recipes, with Mum just making sure everything was edible and that there was some baking powder in it.
-Then her and my poor father had to eat the resulting… muffin? cookie?
-Who knows what it was.
-If it wasn’t for science and whatnot, I’d be convinced that that’s what gave my dad Coeliac disease.
+Then she and my poor father had to eat the resulting… muffin? cookie?
+Who knows what it was?
+If it wasn’t for science and whatnot, I’d be convinced that that’s what gave my Dad Coeliac disease.

-Then one year my best friend asked if I could make her daughter’s 4th birthday cake (if you hear me mention my niece on the blog, that’s the little poppet I’m taking about).
+Then one year my best friend asked if I could make her daughter’s 4th birthday cake (if you hear me mention my niece on the blog, that’s the little poppet I’m talking about).
 I made her a Cinderella carriage from a Wilton yearbook, and it was pretty awesome.
 I mean, for then.
 Now I’d not be caught dead piping all those godforsaken buttercream stars all over a cake.
-Man did my hand cramp up that day!
+Boy did my hand cramp up that day!
 But that cake is what started it all.
 The whole cake decorating obsession just grew and grew, as did my skills, and as did the requests from people to tell them how I made them.